weaveworks/weave/site/operational-guide/tasks.md

     weave status ipam

-This will list the names of unreachable peers; if you are satisifed that they are truly gone, rather than temporarily unreachable due to a partition, you can reclaim their space manually.
+This command lists the names of unreachable peers.
+If you are satisifed that they are truly gone, rather than temporarily unreachable due to a partition, you can reclaim their space manually.

-When a peer dies unexpectedly the remaining peers will consider its address space to be unavailable even after it has remained unreachable for prolonged periods; there is no universally applicable time limit after which one of the remaining peers could decide unilaterally that it is safe to appropriate the space for itself, and so an administrative action is required to reclaim it.
+When a peer dies unexpectedly the remaining peers will consider its address space to be unavailable even after it has remained unreachable for prolonged periods.
+There is no universally applicable time limit after which one of the remaining peers could decide unilaterally that it is safe to appropriate the space for itself, and so an administrative action is required to reclaim it.